 - Well lit with warm, bright, incandescent lighting.

-- Instructions posted for anything unusual or potentially unclear about the bathroom facilities.
+- Instructions posted for anything unusual or potentially unclear about

 - Well stocked with toilet paper and hand towels.